 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.1 The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby at least 10% of pupils will have an identified disability.
-FROM LAST LCAP: The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby approximately 10% of pupils will have
+Approximately,13 % of pupils at WISH Community have an identified disability as reflected in the community at large.
+The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby approximately 10% of pupils will have an identified disability, as None

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline an identified disability, as evidenced by an IEP.
-3.2 80% or greater students report feeling safe at school Students report feeling safe at school on the Owl Proud survey 80% or greater students report feeling safe at school 3.3 Students ADA rate exceeds 90% Students ADA rate exceeds 90% Students ADA rate exceeds 90% 3.4 80% of students report feel a sense of belonging at school Student report feeling a sense of belonging at school on the Owl Proud Survey 80% of students report feel a sense of belonging at school 3.5 80% or greater of students report that at least one adult at school cares about them Students report that at least one adult at school cares about them on the Owl Proud Survey 80% or greater of students report that at least one adult at school cares about them 3.6 Suppension rate will remain low 1% of students suspended in the 2022- 2023 school year % of suspensions decreases each year to rate similar or better than the state
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline evidenced by an IEP.
+3.2 80% or greater students report feeling safe at school Students report feeling safe at school on the Owl Proud survey Students report feeling safe at school on the Owl Proud survey 80% or greater students report feeling safe at school None 3.3 Students ADA rate exceeds 90% Students ADA rate exceeds 90% Students ADA rate exceeds 90% Students ADA rate exceeds 90% None 3.4 80% of students report feel a sense of belonging at school Student report feeling a sense of belonging at school on the Owl Proud Survey Student report feeling a sense of belonging at school on the Owl Proud Survey 80% of students report feel a sense of belonging at school None 3.5 80% or greater of students report that at least one adult at school cares about them Students report that at least one adult at school cares about them on the Owl Proud Survey 80% or greater of students report that at least one adult at school cares about them 80% or greater of students report that at least one adult at school cares about them None 3.6 Suppension rate will remain low 1% of students suspended in the 2022- 2023 school year less than 1% of students suspended in the 2023-2024 school year % of suspensions decreases each year to rate similar or better than the state Below Baseline